yale-build-a-router/yale-build-a-router.github.io/documentation/internet-router.md

 # Data-Plane Basic Requirements

 * Provide a routing table that can store IP address/prefix pairs with their associated port and next-hop IP address.
-* Use the routing table to perform a longest prefix match on destination IP addresses and return the appropriate egress port and next-hop address (or 0.0.0.0 for a directly attached destination).
+* Use the routing table to perform a longest prefix match on destination IP addresses and return the appropriate egress port and next-hop address.
     * NOTE: We will use a ternary match table for the routing table because LPM tables are not fully supported by SDNet yet.
 * Provide an ARP table that can store at least 64 entries.
 This will accept an IP address as a search key and will return the associated MAC address (if found).
 This table is modified by the software, which runs its own ARP protocol.
 * Provide a “local IP address table”.
 This will accept an IP address as a search key and will return a signal that indicates whether the correspond address was found.
 This table is used to identify IP addresses that should be forwarded to the CPU.